monktastic/blog/pages/dream/overview.md

 ---

-Your mind is made up of many layers.
-Near the surface are layers that give rise to your coarse thoughts, memories, sensations, and personality.
-Much deeper layers give rise to your metaphysical beliefs (i.e., beliefs about the nature of reality), and deeper still, to the behaviors you think of as "physics."
+The mind is made up of many layers.
+Near the surface are layers that give rise to your thoughts, memories, sensations, personality, etc. Deeper layers give rise to your metaphysical beliefs (i.e., beliefs about the nature of reality), and deeper still, to the patterns you think of as "physics."
-Notice that I use the word "mind," as "brain" refers to an illusory dream object (whose behavior you have chosen to closely correlate with mental activity).
+Notice that I use the word "mind," as "brain" refers to an illusory dream object.
+Nonetheless, whenever I say "mind" you will instinctively *assume* "brain."
+This effortless conflation is itself a hint.

-The layers that give rise to physics are close to what mystics call "God."
-Until you are fully awake, it can be beneficial to think of this as an entity distinct from yourself, because those layers are *far* outside your current conscious access.
+The layers that generate physics are close to what mystics call "God."
+As long those layers are far beyond your conscious access, it can indeed be beneficial to think of this as an entity distinct from yourself.
 Access can be achieved via something that I'm perfectly happy to think of as "prayer" (though it scarcely matches the traditional definition of the word).
 It involves *releasing* irrational beliefs, rather than adding new ones.
 There is also an emotional component involved.

-The general idea is this: by questioning your beliefs in just the right way, you can temporarily slice through the illusion.
-This incision can penetrate deep layers of mind, allowing for subtle shifts in the dream's dynamics.
+The general idea is this: by questioning your beliefs in just the right way, you may temporarily slice through the illusion.
+Proper incision can penetrate deep layers of mind, allowing for subtle shifts in the dream's dynamics.
 These shifts may not be consciously noticeable until they accumulate.
-Once they become detectable, there's a very high probability that you will write them off as coincidence, thereby sealing the dream back up.
+Once they do become detectable, there's still a very high probability that you will write them off as coincidence, thereby sealing the dream back up.
 You do this to forestall the potentially terrifying realization that this has all been a dream -- but this terror stems from a profound misunderstanding.

 If you're serious about this, you'll have to become acutely aware of the knee-jerk response you have to stuff every little thing into your worldview.
 It operates